 Lectures of general and special interest are given during the year, and visits are made to private collections, museums, etc., which students may attend without extra charge.
-During the past year a partial list includes a series of Lectures on the "History of Technique" and "Hopes and Fears for American Art," by Philip L. Hale and under the auspices of the Fellowship of the Academy, by Albert Sterner, "Drawing"; by George Luke, "Knights of the Tracing Paper and Custodians of the Pantograph"; by George Howe "The Garden"; by Frank Alva Parsons "Democracy and our Present Art Problems."
+During the past year a partial list includes a series of Lectures on the "History of Technique," by Philip L. Hale and, under the auspices of the Fellowship of the Academy, by Rockwell Kent, "Art in the Frigid Zones"; by Mrs. J. Willis Martin and John E. D. Trask, "Expositions, Especially the Sesqui-Centennial"; and by Thornton Oakley, "The Pyranees."

-(PAINTING) AWARDS FIRST CRESSON COMPETITION FOR GROUPS IN The Academy's Permanent Collection of paintings and sculpture affords an opportunity for the study of examples of famous masters and includes the Gallery of National Portraiture by Early American Painters; the Temple Collection of Modern American Paintings; and the Gibson Collection, largely composed of works of the Continental schools.
+The Academy's Permanent Collection of paintings and sculpture affords an opportunity for the study of examples of famous masters and includes the Gallery of National Portraiture by Early American Painters; the Temple Collection of Modern American Paintings; and the Gibson Collection, largely composed of works of the Continental schools.